kiba/Writings/fac/chp22_earth.md

 An adult drawn May's attention while they were walking to May's favorite restaurant.

 She didn't know why, but she felt compelled.
 There was nothing about the man that made him stand out.
-He was a boring person in a place with boring.
+He was a boring person in a boring place with boring person, except for mama and May of course.

-Then he started saying words to mama that May didn't know.
+Then he started saying words in a language to mama that May didn't recognize the slightest.

 "I am sorry, what?" mama said.